sherlock1982/wdio-selenoid-video-reporter/README.md

 Install the reporter
 --------------------

-`yarn add wdio-selenium-video-reporter`
+`yarn add wdio-selenoid-video-reporter`
 or
-`npm install wdio-selenium-video-reporter`
+`npm install wdio-selenoid-video-reporter`

 Add the reporter to config